top of page

 Pro tip: Search for the Bar Island Trail on AllTrails for a specific route map.
 You can park downtown near Bridge Street to start your hike.
 If you’re like me and you enjoy having a coffee in hand on your stroll, stop at The Stadium on Maine Street (open seasonally).
 If ice cream is more your style, you can’t miss Ben and Bill’s Chocolate Emporium (more on this to come)!

-Ok, the lobster surprise I mentioned.
-Get ready.
-Lobster ICE CREAM!
-Yep, you can try it for yourself at Ben and Bill’s Chocolate Emporium.
+Ok, the lobster surprise I mentioned…get ready because I’m talkin’ about Lobster ICE CREAM!
+Yep, you can try it for yourself at Ben and Bill’s Chocolate Emporium on Bar Harbor’s main street.
 They have an overwhelming amount of sweet treats to choose from, but their ice cream is delicious!
 Sample the lobster flavor, or get it on a cone if you dare!

 Pro tip: If you aren’t a big fan of lobster, Maine is known for fresh haddock too.
 The Thirsty Whale makes excellent fried fish sandwiches and fish and chips!
 They also have an excellent craft beer selection.
 Noticing a theme yet?